 And there’s always the possibility the previous owner just wasn’t aware of the problem.
 If there’s something affecting the HVAC system, it doesn’t hurt to ask if likely replacement costs will be factored into the cost of the home itself.
 In any case, the more details you have, the better decisions you can make.

 Check Everything Off Your List with Siloam Springs Heating & AC

-Remember to have a trustworthy service company in your corner.
-They can keep equipment functioning smoothly with repair and maintenance support.
+Remember to have a trustworthy service company on your side.
+They can keep equipment working smoothly with repair and maintenance support.
 For quality local service, call Siloam Springs Heating & AC at 479-308-8176.